Remote Revolution: Rates of BPO, Freelancers and VAs in the PH

 Freelancers don’t need that.
 Their daily commute usually involves bed to breakfast to the desk, and often, breakfast and all other meals are taken at the desk.

 The rates are better.
 “If you get a freelance job five days a week the remuneration could be higher than most people with the regular job”, says Upwork Country Manager Ron Cirujano.
 And it’s true.

 Plenty of freelancers earn more than those who have ‘steady’ jobs.
-For freelancers, contracts does come and go as projects end, but when you keep your client satisfaction high, more assignments and more invitations soon arrive from repeat clients and new ones.
+For freelancers, contracts do come and go as projects end, but when you keep your client satisfaction high, more assignments and more invitations soon arrive from repeat clients and new ones.

 It’s flexible.
-ONE freelancer could be a writer for a week, and dabble in web design the next week, if she’s got the skills for it.
+One freelancer could be a writer for a week and dabble in web design the next week if she’s got the skills for it.